William Johnson, Administrator

-- In the past year the STOP-DWI Office has responded to in excess of 150 public information requests, either through telephone, e-mail, or written correspondence.
+- In the past year the STOP-DWI Office has responded to a growing number of public information requests, either through telephone, e-mail, or written correspondence.

-- STOP-DWI Coordinator offered remarks at the 28th annual Dutchess County R.I.D.’s Victims’ Memorial Service in May 2011.
+- STOP-DWI Coordinator offered welcoming remarks at the 31st Annual Victims’ Memorial Service in May 2013.

 - The program also provided funding supporting Dutchess County Remove Intoxicated Drivers (R.I.D) programming expenses.